How to Customize Protocols

 /**

-* Used for request unpacking
+* Used for unpacking requests

 *

-* When input returns a value greater than 0 and Workerman has received enough data,
+* When the return value of input is greater than 0, and Workerman has received enough data, decode will be automatically called

 * @param ConnectionInterface $connection